Uncovering Grounding IDs: How External Cues Shape Multimodal Binding: Causal Evidence of Grounding IDs

+To quantify this effect across the dataset, we consider all valid swaps, where object patches are swapped between two contexts, $c$ and $c'$, ensuring that the objects differ in both shape and color between the contexts.
+We evaluate the model on the patched context, $c^*$, using a fixed set of query symbols $s \in \mathcal{S}$.
+If the model’s answer for symbol $s$ in $c^*$ matches $\mathbf{o}^{s}_{\sim s}$ (i.e., it follows the transferred binding rather than the locally present object $\mathbf{o}^{\sim s}_{s}$), we count the trial as correct.
+Swap accuracy is the fraction of such queries for which the model outputs $\mathbf{o}^{s}_{\sim s}$.
+For further details on how valid swaps are generated and the full procedure, please refer to Section~\ref{app:act-swap} in the appendix.

-To quantify this effect across the dataset, we consider all valid swaps (across possible objects, symbols, and locations) and measure average accuracy.
-If we follow the standard setting without intervention and treat $\textbf{o}^{(\cdot)}_{s}$ as the correct label, accuracy drops sharply from $\mathbf{1.00}$ to $\mathbf{0.02}$ after swapping.
-In contrast, if we treat $\textbf{o}^{s}_{\sim s}$ as the correct label (i.e., prediction based on transferred bindings), accuracy remains high at $\mathbf{0.98}$, confirming that predictions follow Grounding IDs; thus, object–symbol bindings are causally mediated by these IDs.
+If we follow the standard setting without intervention and treat object located in the partition corresponding to symbol $s$ as the desired output, standard accuracy drops sharply from $\mathbf{1.00}$ to $\mathbf{0.02}$ after swapping.
+In contrast, if we treat the object bound to symbol s in the target context being transferred to the patched context as the desired output, swap accuracy remains high at $\mathbf{0.98}$, confirming that predictions follow Grounding IDs.
+Thus, object-symbol bindings are causally mediated by these IDs.
 Fig.~\ref{fig:swap_result} shows the average log-probability of predicted objects before and after activation swapping.